top of page

 • Task sheets for the candidate

-• Question sheets to the teacher/examiner
+• Question sheets or booklets for the teacher/examiner

-• Instructions for the examiner (A booklet)
+• Instructions for the examiner (A booklet, optional)

 • Speaking assessment record form (CS2)